 Norris University Center's McCormick Auditorium (1999 Campus Drive)

 3 contest finalists will recite their oration inspired by MLK at this event.
 There will be entertainment between orations and a small reception to follow.
 The winner will have the opportunity to recite their oration at the MLK commemoration keynote event on January 26th at Pick-Staiger Concert Hall.
 The event is free and open to the public.
-Please see the Oratorical Contest page for more information or to enter.
+Please see the Oratorical Contest page for more information on contest guidelines.